 All looks relatively stock under the hood, with just a coolant filtration kit and AFE cold air intake up front.
 A 5-inch Magnaflow exhaust carries exhaust out the back and expels it from an 8×36-inch tip.
 Tuning and engine monitoring is done with a SCT Livewire.

 After some repairs and upgrades, the body panels didn’t quite match in color.
 He had Burk County Auto Works in Waynesboro, GA spray everything for a new matching look.

-At the time of this letter, the interior was under construction: A mint condition Harley Davidson package interior will be swapped in to replace the tan Lariat package leather.
+At the time of this letter, the interior is under construction: A mint condition Harley Davidson package interior will swap in to replace the tan Lariat package leather.
 Other upgrades planned are a dual 40-inch light bar pack in the front bumper and some LED fog lamps.
 This is one clean and cool daily driver.

 Modifications and upgrades include a 7-inch BDS High Rise Lift; Gear Alloy wheels with a monster green finish are fitted with 37x1350R20 Nitto Mud Grappler tires.
 A set of 2-inch wheel spacers was used to give it a wider stance to set it apart from others.
 The front and rear bumpers are from Road Armor steel plate units, with a warn winch behind the forward bruiser and a Monster hook is on the rear.